 GMH was awarded $25,000 from the S.C.
 Department of Health and Human Services’ Birth Outcomes Initiative for achieving Baby-Friendly status, an honor held by fewer than 200 of the nation’s 3,200 birthing centers.
 This international designation recognizes hospitals and birthing centers that offer an optimal level of care for infant feeding and mother/baby bonding.

 Oconee EMS and Greenville County EMS each received the American Heart Association’s Mission: Lifeline® EMS Gold Award for implementing improvement measures to treat patients who experience severe heart attacks.
 This award recognizes the vital role EMS plays in helping patients receive timely access to appropriate treatments and improving systems of care.
-GHS has long played an integral role in serving the county EMS system.
+Prisma Health has long played an integral role in serving the county EMS system.